 My personal role in the project was as texture artist and animator.
 These two roles also required that I UV unwrap the game models, as well as rig them (if necessary).
 Francesca would create models and pass them off to me.
 I would give them a quick glance to make sure the topology was acceptable for animating purposes, then would start UV unwrapping.
 After UV unwrapping, I would texture them and pass them back to Francesca.
 Some models, like the protagonist and enemies, needed to be rigged and animated, which I would do before passing them to Robert, who implemented the characters.
 I really enjoyed working with this pipeline- distinct responsibilities and steps made sure that everyone kept busy and knew what they had to do.

 Producing the textures for numerous assets across Chinmoku’s creation was an excellent experience.
 The factory-line approach allowed me to pump out several high-quality textures a day, and really gain a momentum that would aid me in production.
-Animation was the same way- rigging became easier, and I could effectively rig characters in short time.
+Animation was the same way, rigging became easier, and I could effectively rig characters in short time.
 Animation was by far the most enjoyable portion of the project, but always time-consuming.
 Experimenting with each character’s movements and fine-tuning them took lots of my time, but was always worth the result.
 Thankfully, we never had any massive issues while exporting animated assets into Unreal.
 A few hiccups occurred here and there, but they were obvious and easy to fix on my end.

 My only regret is that I did not start asset production sooner!
 Many of our early weeks were spent designing and deliberating on what Chinmoku would be and how it would play.
 This time was necessary, of course, but I absolutely wish that I had started making rudimentary assets and greyboxes earlier.
 When it came time to actually start production, we were nearly a third done with our time in Japan, and the asset list looked tremendous.
 Near the end, when we were pressed for time, I felt rushed and worried that it would show in my assets